 Why does modern science have this problem with the afterlife?

 I love science.
-It bothers me when respected scientists take unscientific positions considering “the afterlife.”
+So it bothers me when respected scientists take unscientific positions concerning “the afterlife.”
 A much broader ground of experience must be looked at from old, superstitious religious beliefs about life after death.

 Estimated reading time: 7 minutes